 Paul has featured in a number of television and radio programmes about his career and his research into early twentieth century murders.

-He studied history with the Open University obtaining a Bachelor’s degree (1997), graduated from the FBI academy in Quantico, Virginia with a post-graduate diploma in Law Enforcement (1997) and read criminology at Southampton Solent University for his Master’s degree (2013) specialising in the research of historical crime.
-He is a Visiting Fellow of Southampton Solent University and is in the early stages of reading for his PhD in history.
-His hobbies include gliding, high altitude walking and playing guitar (badly) and piano (even worse).
+He studied history with the Open University obtaining a Bachelor’s degree (1997), graduated from the FBI academy in Quantico, Virginia with a post-graduate diploma in Law Enforcement (1997) and read criminology at Solent University for his Master’s degree (2013) specialising in the research of historical crime.
+He is a Visiting Fellow of Solent University and his hobbies include gliding, high altitude walking and playing guitar (badly) and piano (even worse).